 I turned to the kitchen and watched her expression quietly for another moment before asking her why she had bothered to move to a place that was so foreign and so far.

 “Why did you choose to live in a country that makes your joints ache with pains every winter season and tease you with too-brief hot spells every summer?”

 “There are opportunities here that you would never have gotten there.
-But when you are done, I will go back.
+But when you are older, I will go back.
 Back to my home.”

 I asked Amma if we could have Kool that weekend.
 She smiled at me and told me to call all our cousins over, after all Kool is a social dish.
-The rest of the week was spent coordinating with uncles and aunties to see who would bring the tamarind and the crab, who will buy the squid and the fish, and who had a stock of jack fruits for dessert.
-Soon, the house filled with family and the smell of prawns, chillies, and cumin.
-The aunties chopped the beans, peeled the jack fruit seeds, and ground the spices together as the uncles set up the large pot to hold the broth and shelled the seafood to prepare for cooking.
-Soon, the ingredients swam in the pot, the shrimp looking as though they were still alive and attempting to jump out of the heat.
+The rest of the week was spent coordinating with uncles and aunties to see who would bring the tamarind and the crab, who will buy the squid and the crayfish, and who had a stock of jack fruits for dessert.
+Soon, that weekend, the house filled with family and the smell of prawns, chillies, and cumin.
+The aunties chopped the beans and ground the spices together as the uncles set up the large pot to hold the broth and shelled the seafood to prepare for cooking.
+We looked on as the ingredients swam in the pot, the shrimp looking as though they were still alive and attempting to jump out of the heat.

 We all sat around the pot, taking turns spooning full ladles into our bowls.
-The conversation flowing, only to stop as our mouths were occupied with the soup.
+The conversation was flowing, only to stop as our mouths were occupied with the soup.
+It was always here that my cousins and I would talk about memories from our childhoods and have sweat and tears streaming down our faces from the spiciness of the soup.
 The Kool could feed a small village if enough was made, and it’s the dish that truly reminds us of our homeland, our island.